Malcolm X at Sidi Gaber (short story)

 The conductor looked at it.
 “Oh, a book by Mahfouz, actually he was just…”

 Malcolm realized what had happened.
-He snatched the book from the conductor’s hand and bolted onto the platform scanning the faces of the passengers.
+He snatched the book from the conductor’s hand and bolted onto the platform, scanning the faces of the passengers.
 He pushed through the crowd straining to find Mahfouz.
-When he finally came to a stop, an agitated Amir asked him, “Why are you running?
+When he finally came to a stop, an agitated Amir caught up with him, “Why are you running?
 What is wrong?”

 “He was on the train.”